nikita6187/TransportPlanningDataset/README.md

     - Irrelevant node/edge features are then set to 0

 All details can be found in the thesis above.

+## Open Challenges for GNNs

+If you need inspiration for what to focus on to improve GNNs, here are some open challenges with details in the thesis above:
+- Recurrent GNNs - dynamic depth based on size of input graph
+- Overcoming the [bottleneck of GNNs](https://arxiv.org/abs/2006.05205) - seen severely on this dataset
+- Seeing whether we can automatically correct nodes propagating errors

 ## Issues & Dataset Requests